6.3. Automatic Windows installation with Cobbler

 --boot-files='@@local_img_path@@/i386/=@@web_img_path@@/i386/*.*' \

---arch=i386 --breed=windows –os-version=XP
+--arch=i386 --breed=windows –os-version=xp

 cobbler distro add --name=Win2k3-Server_EN-x64 \